Coopydood/ultimate-macOS-KVM/docs/FAQs.md

 <details><summary><h5>Can I use VNC?</h5></summary>

-If you would prefer to connect to the virtual display using VNC, you can do so.
+If you would prefer to connect to the virtual display using VNC, you can do so!
 The virtual machine can open a virtual display as a VNC server, running on port ``5900`` of your local host.
 Uncomment the ``-vnc`` line (remove the # at the start) of your boot config file to enable this:

 ```sh
 ################ UNCOMMENT IF YOU WANT TO USE VNC MONITOR ################